The Best Standing Desks You Can Buy In Australia

 Lift capacity, or load, describes the amount of weight the frame and motors can safely carry without wobble or the motors failing.
 Height presets, available on only the best standing desks, allow you to dial in your perfect heights ahead of time, and then select at the press of a button when changing position.

-A few other things to look out for:
+A few other desk types to look out for:

 Manual Standing Desks – similar to electric standing desks, but these are often pneumatic and have a much lower lift capacity.